linehop/guides/creating-new-bars.md

+# `DEPRECATED`
+This document is no longer accurate as of LineHop 2.3.0.

 # Creating New Bars

 Superusers are the only user type with the correct privileges to add a new bar on the platform.